 You must use an IBM-formatted disk and convert your files when bringing disks between home and the LAN.
 Macintosh computers can read IBM-formatted disks; however, IBM machines cannot read Macintosh disks.
 Hence, it is very important that you use an IBM-formatted disk when you save from your Mac.
 Anytime you save a file to your disk (either to bring it from the LAN to your home or from home to the LAN) you will need to convert the file.
-In the LAN, select Save As from the File menu, and choose Rich Text Format (.rtf) in the Format box.
+In the LAN, select Save As from the File menu, and choose Rich Text Format (.rtf) in the Save as Type box.
+On your Macintosh, select Save As from the File menu, and choose Rich Text Format (.rtf) in the Format box.